video hosted by YouTube

 Mrs Jo Leite - Head of Boarding and Senior Housemistress

 After leaving Sheffield University in 1996 with a degree in Hispanic Studies, I spent five years in Barcelona teaching English as a foreign language and running a small language school.
 I returned to England with my husband in 2001 and trained to be a teacher, living and working in the London area.
-I moved to the Midlands when we started a family and joined Ratcliffe College in 2008 as a Learning Support teacher, after having had two children.
-I joined Girls’ Boarding as Housemistress in September 2010 and now live at the college ever since with my very supportive family.
+I moved to the Midlands when we started a family and joined Ratcliffe College in 2008 as a Learning Support teacher.
+I joined Girls’ Boarding as Senior Housemistress in September 2010 and have lived at the college ever since with my very supportive family.
 I always like to set myself a challenge and I completed an MA in Learning and Teaching at Leicester University in 2013.
 In September 2017, I took up my position as Head of Boarding and I am very proud to lead the boarding team at the school.
-I teach in the Learning Support Department and I also teach some Spanish.
-I am the school’s E-safety Co-ordinator and I thoroughly enjoy my pastoral role in the school.
+I teach in the Learning Support Department and I also teach Spanish.
+I thoroughly enjoy the diversity of my role and I am passionate about pastoral care and boarding in the school.